Metalnem/mijailovic.net/_drafts/2017-06-06-removing-zinio-drm.md

 [before]({{ site.baseurl }}{% post_url 2017-03-05-removing-drm-from-all-future-plc-magazines %})),
 but this time they were much more obtrusive; I had to find a way to remove them.

-As I mentioned in my previous posts, I'm using [UniDoc](http://unidoc.io/) for decrypting and merging individual PDF pages.
+As I mentioned previously, I'm using [UniDoc](http://unidoc.io/) for decrypting and merging individual PDF pages.
 I was hoping that the library could also remove annotations.
 Examples section on their website didn't have what I needed.
-Unfortunately, their API [documentation](https://godoc.org/github.com/unidoc/unidoc/pdf) is horrible.
-Most functions didn't have any documentation at all, which is a shame, because the library itself is fantastic.
+Unfortunately, their API [documentation](https://godoc.org/github.com/unidoc/unidoc/pdf) is almost useless: most of the functions didn't have any documentation at all, which is a shame, because the library itself is really useful.
 I started looking for any type or function that looked like it could have anything to do with annotations.

 I discovered an interesting type called *PdfObjectDictionary*.
 PDF file itself is a